Jiansiyu/PRex_LHRS_MPD/README.md

 * MPDGEMPlane::ChargeDep, disabled the deconverlution to solve the negative adc issues.
 * changed the Pedestals to the UVa standard pedestal
 * some return raw data size does not match '128*Nsamples', ignored those APVs
+* change the PREXStand class, add the function used for project the GEM (Transport Coordination System) to the Focal Plane Coordination and to the Target Coordination System.
+* Add another file in the database so as to input the Projection Matrix.
+Latter will need to merge to the main GEM database

 ## troubleshooting
 ### 1. THaSlotData.h:160: int Decoder::THaSlotData::getData(int, int) const: Assertion `chan >= 0 && chan < (int)maxc && hit >= 0 && hit < numHits[chan]' failed.